 "A lot of AI models are being used for hiring decisions," Paul noted at Alloy.
 "And, in the employment context, you use AI and it's biased, you've got a bias problem.
 It doesn't matter that it was AI versus a human making those decisions.
 You're going to be held accountable.
 You can extrapolate that to almost [any business case]."

-Turning the right AI innovations into an accelerant for a variety of business use cases today and tomorrow
+Turning the right AI innovations into an accelerant for various business use cases

 A big point Biogen Head of Technology & AI Dave Clifford drove home with the Alloy audience was the importance of identifying "hallucinations" often presented by foundational AI models and how those results can be (and often are) much different from large language model (LLM) results.